 As a plugin developer looking to make money, your options are basically to release freemium plugins into the WordPress plugin repository, or try to sell plugins on your site.
 With CodeCanyon, you can skip the hassle of building a freemium model, and you’ll immediately reach a wide audience which is perhaps the hardest part of selling your own plugins online.

-4. Mojo Code
+4. Mojo Marketplace

-ThemeSnap is a marketplace for WordPress and Drupal themes as well as html templates.
+ThemeSnap is a marketplace for WordPress and Drupal themes as well as HTML templates.

-8. Creative Market
+6. Creative Market

 Creative Market allows designers to sell WP themes, templates, and all manner of graphic design goods on their site.
 Creative Market is different from the other marketplaces in that there is no review process.